atredennick/ggplot2_usu/README.md

 ![](cp_code.png)

 ### Downloading code/data from this repository
-If you're already familiar with `Git`, then simply clone this repo.
-If you're not familiar with Git, simply hit the **Download ZIP** button at the top of this page (scroll up to see it).
+Simply hit the **Download ZIP** button at the top of this page (scroll up to see it).
 If you're not sure where to save it, just download and unzip to your Desktop.

-*Please wait until Saturday afternoon to this so you are able to download the latest changes.
-Otherwise do another git pull or replace your downloaded copy with a newer one.*
+(We will also send out a zipped folder in an email.)

 ![](how_to_clone_new.png)

-If you're having any trouble with these steps please drop us an [email](mailto:atredenn@gmail.com).
-We'll also strive to have local copies if you forget to install any of these tools.
+If you're having any trouble with these steps please drop me an [email](mailto:atredenn@gmail.com).
+I'll also strive to have local copies if you forget to install any of these tools.

-See you Sunday!
+See you Thursday!

 ---